getrambo/apps-script-tutorial/README.md

 After the presentation opens, note the added menu item at the end of the main menu.

+> If you do not see the added menu item, widen the browser window.

 ![menu item](./images/28-slides-menu.png)

-> **NOTE:** If you do not see the added menu item, widen the browser window.

-Select some text in the slide edit window and select one of the drop-down menu items.
+Select some text in the slide editor window as you did before, and select one of the drop-down menu items.

 Congratulations!
 You are now using custom functions to save time and promote consistency in your content.